 Generalized stress that prompts kitty self-barbering tends to be ongoing and a combination of stressors that can be cumulative.
 Changes in the routine and environment such as a new family member (furred or human), moving to a new house, or simply rearranging the furniture raise the cat’s hiss-teria.

 Feline over-grooming behaviors are called psychogenic alopecia.
 Licking releases endorphins, natural painkillers made by the brain that makes the sensation feel so good that some cats progress to self-mutilation.

 But in most cases instead of making sores, the cat self-barbers and licks so much the fur breaks off.
 Owners often say they never see the cat indulge in lick-fests and that the cat has a secret vice.
-That may be because the kitty feels more comfortable when the owner is within sight, and doesn't feel the urge to self-calm with licking.
+That may be because the kitty feels more comfortable when the owner is within sight and doesn't feel the urge to self-calm with licking.

 Diagnosing Cat Over-Grooming

 Skin diseases from flea bites, inhaled allergies (atopy), ringworm or other conditions must be ruled out before determining the cat suffers from psychogenic alopecia.
 Feline over-grooming most often affects the Siamese, Burmese, Himalayan and Abyssinian breeds.
-You'll see a line or stripe down the back, or sometimes on a foreleg, of very short stubbled hair.
+You'll see a line or stripe down the back, or sometimes on a foreleg, of very short stubble hair.
 It looks like a burr haircut.
 Unlike other causes of hair loss, the skin beneath appears perfectly normal.